Asylum procedure

 Route description

-The IO (DVZ/OE) invites you to an interview at the following address: Boulevard Pacheco 44, 1000 Brussels.
+The Immigration Office (IO) (DVZ/OE) invites you to an interview at the following address: Rue Belliard 68, 1000 Brussels.

 Purpose of the first interview